team-velocirabbit/rx-etl/README.md

 ### Transform
 #### addTransformers(transformArray)
-This method accepts an array of function supplied to the users.
+This method accepts an array of function supplied by the users.
 The addTransformers method will apply each function to the data stream.

 ---